trueos/pcbsd/src-qt5/docs/introduction.rst

 * Based on FreeBSD 10.3 which adds these `features <https://www.freebsd.org/releases/10.3R/relnotes.html>`_.

 * The initial boot menu has changed on the :file:`PC-BSD10.3-*` boot media.

+* The LibreOffice and Office role packages have been removed from installation media in order to reduce their download size.
+These can be installed post-installation using
+  :ref:`AppCafe®`.

 * EasyPBI has been removed as it is no longer needed to add meta-data to packages.